Bacis/inspector-dapp/README.md

 ## Technologies

-This project is mostly built on Open Source technologies, but technology from private Companies has been used (Privy, Hyperbolic, Phala Labs).
+This project is mostly built on Open Source technologies, but technology from private Companies has been used (Privy, Hyperbolic, Phala Network).